TopoXLab/GPU_ECC_SoCG2022/README.md

 `GPU_ECC.exe [mode] [input_name] [output_name] [height] [width] [depth]` <br/>
 Arguments:
 <pre>
---mode:         GPU ECC can compute for a single file or a batch of files.
-Use 's' for single mode or 'b' for batch mode.
+--mode:         GPU ECC can compute for a single file or for a batch of files.
+Use 's' for single mode or 'b1/b2' for batch mode.
+  	    --b1:   spend all gpu resources on a single file one by one, good for large files
+        --b2:   distribute gpu resources across several files, good for large number of small files
 --input_name:   Path to a single file in single mode or a directory containing files in batch mode.
 --output_name:  Path to a single flie in single mode or a directory in batch mode.
 In case of batch mode, the output file
                 will have the same name as input file.